TrimAgency/dynamic-form-build/README.md

-# dynamic-form-build
-Angular dynamic form builder
+# Angular dynamic form builder

-Import module into angular app to build forms using Reactive forms.
-Pass the dynamic-form component a config object with inputs including validation and form will be auto built.
-You can add you own custom input components, validators and change validation messages.

-More detailed readme to be completed.
+A reactive form builder that auto creates a form based on a passed in config object.

+## Installation

+## Usage